+Hi Claudia!
+I turned on track changes so you can see the things I changed.
+Just click the vertical red bars on the left.
+Let me know if you have any questions ^_^ --Erin

 Introduction

 The following document covers the testing involved in the system.
 A full breakdown of each test case is provided, accompanied by the results.
 This is useful information in the installation procedure of this software for any users, which is shown alongside the user manual of this section.
-The types of testing includes unit testing, requirement testing and stress testing.
+The types of testing includes unit testing, requirement testing, stress testing and security testing.
 The final topic included is the final cost estimation of the entire project.

 Project Description